codingblocks/qit.cloud/Glossary.md

 Like libraries for people, these are items that can be added to a **testing harness** to add extra abilities, or allow for faster usage.

 ## Linter ##
 Linters are small programs that help programmers catch any errors they make.
-They are a part of getting a `Passing` **build status**, since the code is similar in sytle all the way through.
+They are a part of getting a `Passing` **build status**, since the code is similar in style all the way through.

 ## MIT License ##
 One of the many classes of Open Source (which means anyone can work on it!) licences.
-A comparision of some of the popular ones is located [here](https://www.kiuwan.com/blog/a-comparison-of-the-most-popular-open-source-licenses/).
+A comparison of some of the popular ones is located [here](https://www.kiuwan.com/blog/a-comparison-of-the-most-popular-open-source-licenses/).

 ## Podcast Feed ##
 The way that Qit is able to find the newest, greatest pod casts for your listening pleasure.
-Each site has a specific way that they send out information about new podcasts - this is what the podcast feed captuures, so new episodes are available quickly and the information is correct.
+Each site has a specific way that they send out information about new podcasts - this is what the podcast feed captures, so new episodes are available quickly and the information is correct.

 ## Pre-Commit ##
 This is a part of the **build status**, that checks for any obvious errors before changes are made to the main program.